What is Need, and how do we measure it?

 What should the customer recognize in the campaign?

-Recognizing the right general situation (category) when being shown the creative is crucial.
-Me as a customer should recognize sweets, shoes, a quick lunch or car in the campaign.
-The reason is that the general situation (category) is the entry point for customers of your brand.
+Recognizing the right general situation (category) when viewing the creative is crucial.
+As a customer, I should immediately identify sweets, shoes, a quick lunch, or a car in the campaign.
+This is because the general situation (category) serves as the entry point for customers to your brand.

-The second part is the specific message we want to convey to customers during the campaign: sweets for a trip, shoes at an affordable price, quick lunch with kids, a fast car.
-You can define up to 3 messages mostly based on the tactical goals of the campaign.
-Define the messages that you want customers to associate with your brand.
+The second part is the specific message you want to convey to customers during the campaign: sweets for a trip, affordable shoes, a quick lunch with kids, or a fast car.
+You can define up to three messages, usually based on the tactical goals of the campaign.
+Clearly outline the messages you want customers to associate with your brand.

 How do we measure Need?